oopsmonk/documentation/getting-started/1.1/first-steps/sending-transactions.md

 To request tip transactions from the Tangle, clients ask nodes to traverse the Tangle in a process called tip selection.

 :::info:
-In the previous [tutorial](../first-steps/hello-world.md), the `prepareTransfers()` method took care of requesting tip transactions by calling the node's [`getTransactionsToApprove`](root://iri/1.0/references/iri-api-reference.md#getTransactionsToApprove) endpoint.
+In the previous [tutorial](../first-steps/hello-world.md), the `prepareTransfers()` method took care of requesting tip transactions by calling the node's [`getTransactionsToApprove`](root://hornet/1.1/references/api-reference.md#getTransactionsToApprove) endpoint.
 :::

 All IOTA node software includes an algorithm for [selecting tip transactions](../the-tangle/how-transfer-tokens.md#choosing-where-to-attach-transactions).
 These algorithms aim to select valid tip transactions with the best chance of being confirmed.

-### Choosing a depth

-When sending a transaction to a node, you can specify a depth argument, which defines how many [milestones](../the-tangle/the-coordinator.md) in the past the node starts the tip selection algorithm.
-The greater the depth, the farther back in the Tangle the node starts.
-A greater depth increases the time that nodes take to complete tip selection, making them use more computational power.

 ## Doing proof of work